gauracreative/vaisnava-calendar-data-collection/README.md

 - If you want to fetch all time zones, call `https://vaisnava-calendar-data-collection.gaura.space/N0600/zones.json`.
 - If you want to fetch all locations for the `-06:00` time zone, call `https://vaisnava-calendar-data-collection.gaura.space/N0600/locations.json`.
 - If you want to get all events for `Sidney, TX` within the zone, call `https://vaisnava-calendar-data-collection.gaura.space/N0600/sidney_gopals_texas_usa_098w49_32n01_6_00.json`.

+### Sample App: Automate Event Reminders

+If you're looking for a practical way to utilize the data in this collection, check out the [Vaiṣṇava Calendar Reminder App](https://github.com/gauracreative/vcalapp).
+This sample app makes it easy to send automated reminders for Vaiṣṇava Calendar events directly to Telegram, showcasing how this data can be integrated into your own applications.